-Sight words are high frequency words that are commonly seen throughout the English language.
-Generally, students are encouraged to memorize these by sight so that they’re automatically stored in their memory.
+Sight word Activities for Kindergarten: Sight words are high frequency words that are commonly seen throughout the English language.
+Often, the mistake with teaching sight words is that kids are encouraged to memorize sight words.
 The issue is that most people have trouble memorizing things just by sight.
 I’m sure we can all remember the varied strategies we have used over the years to try and memorize different things.
 Everyone is different – and it sometimes requires a creative approach and open mind to find out how your brain best retains information.
 Our kids…well they need our help to find the right strategies.
 There are a plethora of activities that are available to help children develop their sight word vocabulary (i.e. to help them memorize these words).
-I’ve created this sight word printables freebie and I made sure it includes a bunch of different approaches to getting those sight words to stick in your kids’ heads.
-Inside you’ll find sight word games, the list of key kindergarten sight words, sight words flash cards, sight word books, and so much more!
+I’ve created this sight words printable (free) resource so that children can practice their sight words while storing them into their long term memory.

-In order to help kids learn sight words in a way that I think helps develop strong literacy skills, my sight word printables freebie that is packed with tons of multi-layered strategies and activities that access different intelligences (which just means different ways of thinking).
+In order to help kids learn sight words in a way that I think helps develop strong literacy skills, my sight words printable free resource that is packed with tons of multi-layered strategies and activities that access different intelligences (which just means different ways of thinking).
 I focus on:

 Here is how I implement these strategies that are sure to give your students and/or children a boost in their literacy and phonemic awareness skills!

 Choose a sight word or sight word list that your child/student is working on.
 If your child is just starting out, I would focus on the Pre-K list and pick 1 word to start off with.
 I am a BIG believer in pairing reading and writing.
 When students put things in context, it increases their comprehension skills and takes their learning from SEEING to DOING.

 After they pick a sight word, they write it down. ** Little tip: I always put a little turtle at the place where students should start writing.
 This really helps teach kids proper directionality when learning how to read and write.